How to share your data room without losing control of your documents

 You go to your data room settings, find the "sharing" or "invite" section, and either add viewers by email or generate a link.
 The link option is usually faster if you're sharing with multiple people at once.

-With a platform like Ellty, you can generate a shareable link directly from your data room, and that link will be tied to analytics - so you see who clicked it, when, and for how long.
-You can also create separate links for separate recipients if you want to track engagement by investor.
+With a platform like Ellty, you can generate a shareable link directly from your data room, and that link will be tied to analytics.
+So you see who clicked it, when, and for how long.
+You can also create separate links for separate recipients if you want to track engagement by visitor.

 A few things worth configuring before you send the link: